Baby Boys release their debut album, ‘Threesome,’ serving up a chaotically dazzling symphony of funky and fresh.

 Stream: ‘Threesome’ – Baby Boys

 Sound is difficult to master.
-It is powerful yet fickle, one decibel can make or break it all.
-Baby Boys explores this truth in their debut album, Threesome.
+One decibel can make or break it all Baby Boys explores this truth in their debut album, Threesome.
 The Minneapolis-based trio is composed of Caleb Hinz, Jake Luppen, and Nathan Stocker, longtime friends and musicians.
 The multi-instrumentalists embrace noise as an experiment on their debut album, their latest release since the 2019 EP I’m Set.
 The group bends these songs to their will, creating a spectacle of genre-bending, mind-boggling, head-bop-inducing music.
 Threesome is the product of creativity, playfulness, and friendship, as seen in the uniquely crafted songs featured on the release.
 Every song begins differently, a mix of hums and clicks, blended to perfection.

-In true Baby Boys fashion, the listener is welcomed to their realm with a medley of sounds, weird and warm.
+In true Baby Boys fashion, the listener is welcomed to their realm with a medley of the weird and warm.
 Vocals are traded effortlessly, marked by Hinz’s deep hum, Stocker’s clear tone, and Luppen’s effortless falsetto.
 These signature details are sewn together with a delicate balance, where each song is strong enough to stand alone, yet finds a home in the whole.
-Take “Maggot Water” for example.
-The trio continues their string of unique titles with this track, as seen by their first ever single “Kinky Toe.”
-“Maggot Water” is more appealing than the name suggests.
-The boom of the percussion is inescapable, driving the song in a dynamic rhythm of ones and twos.
-The track is three minutes of push and pull, tension provided by the layering of voices as well as the harmonic fusion of instruments and carefully selected sounds.
+Take “Maggot Water” for example — more appealing than the name suggests.
+The boom of the percussion is inescapable, driving the song in a dynamic couplets.
+The track is three minutes of push and pull, the tension of band-kid chord voicings and layered vocals.
 In the first two songs alone, a new and exciting mix is introduced.
 The boys bring us into their space, where they offer a part of them, ideas steeped in creative freedom.

 The album provides a balance that defines the group.
-The album is composed of ten distinct songs, all featuring a different sound and different theme.
-Frankly, the range of the album stunned me.
-One minute I was swaying around my kitchen to the beat of “Bum Ving Gatti,” a tune that begins with an ’80s-pop style intro and progresses into an anarchic anthem of delightful gibberish.
-The next minute I was wistfully staring out the window, entranced by “Flower.”
-The melody dances around the major scale, pushing and pulling like the tide.
-The parallel structure between Stocker’s voice and the individual notes resonates safe and sound.
-Luppen enters the foreground with his graceful lull, singing “I see you faking because you come right back/Another failed attempt, another bad relapse” while Stocker confesses quietly, “I’m a flower dyed black and blue.”
+The album is composed of ten songs, each featuring a different sound and different theme.
+One minute dancing to the beat of “Bum Ving Gatti,” a tune that begins with an ’80s-pop style intro and progresses into an anarchic anthem of delightful gibberish; the next minute, moving slowly towards the sunset, entranced by “Flower.”
+Stocker’s voice and the individual notes resonates safe and sound.
+Luppen enters the foreground with his graceful lull, singing “I see you faking because you come right back/Another failed attempt, another bad relapse” while Stocker confesses quietly, “I’m a flower dyed black and blue.

 Watch: “Maggot Water” – Baby Boys